 The graph also shows a dip in the number following the introduction of the discharge power in November 2012.
 However, the number has increased by 32 per cent increase in the year since.

 Whatever the reasons for this, at least we know the numbers involved.
-On the second issue, as far as I’m aware there are no statistics on the location of permanent discharges of the homelessness duty.
+On the second issue, it’s also possible to get the stats on permanent discharges of the homelessness duty.